Clinical Nutrition

 1. General whole foods, plant-based diet

 Treatment plans include recommendations regarding daily proportions of food groups, like protein, fats, and carbs.
-We discuss examples of how to improve consumption of healthy fats, lean protein, and healthy carbs and also discuss healthy snack ideas and tips when experiencing cravings.
+We discuss examples of how to improve consumption of healthy fats, lean protein, and complex carbs and also discuss balanced snack ideas and tips when experiencing cravings.

 The low-FODMAP diet is a clinically studied diet to help reduce symptoms of irritable bowel in individuals with bloating, gas, abdominal pain, and irregular stool patterns.
-The low-FODMAP diet allows for foods that are low in specific sugars which easily ferment in individuals with irritable bowel syndrome (IBS) and/or small intestinal bacterial overgrowth (SIBO).
+The low-FODMAP diet allows for foods that are low in specific sugars which easily ferment in individuals with irritable bowel syndrome (IBS) and some disorders of gut-brain interaction (DGBIs).
 We discuss strategies for the implementation of this diet, various recipes, and helpful diet resources.

 3. Cardio-metabolic diet